dasimmet/zig_pkg_tool/README.md

 > zig build zigpkg -- --help
 usage: zigpkg <subcommand> [--help]

+a multicall too to work with zig's build graphs

+available subcommands:
+  dot     rerun "zig build" and output a graphviz ".dot" file of build steps based on args dotall  rerun "zig build" and output a graphviz ".dot" file of all build steps dothtml "dotall", but output html for vis.js instead of ".dit" zon     rerun "zig build" with a custom build runner and output the build graph as .zon to stdout json    same as "zon" but output json deppkg  more subcommands for creating and working with "deppkg.tar.gz" files. storing all
           stores all dependencies of a directory containing build.zig.zon in a .tar.gz archive

-available subcommands:
-  dot     rerun "zig build" and output a graphviz ".dot" file of build steps based on args dotall  rerun "zig build" and output a graphviz ".dot" file of all build steps zon     rerun "zig build" with a custom build runner and output the build graph as .zon to stdout json    same as "zon" but output json deppkg  more subcommands for creating and working with "deppkg.tar.gz" files storing all
-          dependencies required to build a zig package

 environment variables:

-  ZIG: path to the zig compiler to invoke in subprocesses. defaults to "zig".
+  ZIG: path to the zig compiler to invoke in subprocesses.
+       defaults to "zig" in the PATH.
 ```

 ## Dependency packages